 The City of Stockton Water Utility has started work on a very important project that will change the way our drinking water is disinfected.
-Beginning Summer 2014, the City of Stockton will begin using chloramines in its North Stockton water distribution system.
+Beginning Fall 2015, the City of Stockton will begin using chloramines in its North Stockton water distribution system.
 This health related information is provided to help you understand if and how our drinking water is affected, including how kidney dialysis patients are affected.

 The USEPA considers chloramines a safe, effective treatment method of reducing the potential health risk from regulated disinfection byproducts.

 Yes.
 Chloramine treated water will meet or surpass all local, state and federal guidelines for drinking water quality.
 You can safely drink the water, cook with it, and bath in it.

 Kidney dialysis patients can safely drink, cook, and bathe in water disinfected with chloramines.
 The digestive process neutralizes chloramines before they enter the bloodstream.
 But, like chlorine, chloramines must be removed from water to be used in kidney dialysis machines.
 The City will be working with local hospitals and dialysis treatment centers to educate them about this change.
 If you are a dialysis patient or have questions, call your physician or the dialysis center nearest you.

 Yes.
 When cleaning an open wound, virtually no water can enter the bloodstream.

 In recent years, a small percentage of consumers have expressed concern over health symptoms they believe are connected to chloramines.
 While the actual causes of the reported symptoms are undetermined, it is possible that some individuals may be sensitive to chloramines, just as some individuals are sensitive to chlorine.
 The City of Stockton will use accurate and reliable equipment to ensure chloramines in our system meet all regulatory limits.
 If you experience symptoms believed to be connected to chloramines, please contact your physician.